davidgasquez/awesome-duckdb/README.md

 - [DuckDB: The Rising Star in the Big Data Landscape](https://mihaibojin.medium.com/duckdb-the-big-data-rising-star-71916f953f18)
 - [How to Make a DuckDB Extension for a Table Function?](https://blog.debug.sexy/duckdb/extension/dbms/2024/04/09/How-to-make-a-DuckDB-extension-for-a-table-function.html) - How to make a DuckDB extension to fetch data from external sources.

+  ### Third-Party Tools

+  - [MindsDB](https://github.com/mindsdb/mindsdb) - The platform for customizing AI from enterprise data.
+[MindsDB integrates with DuckDB](https://docs.mindsdb.com/integrations/data-integrations/duckdb), making data from DuckDB accessible to a diverse range of AI/ML models.

 ## Contribute

 Contributions welcome!
 Read the [contribution guidelines](CONTRIBUTING.md) first.